alukosdev/ccsp/guidance/aicpa-pmf.md

 # AICPA PMF

 !!!success
-The Privacy Management Framework (PMF) was created as an update to the [Generally Accepted Privacy Principles (GAPP)](/guidance/aicpa-cica-gapp.md).
+The AICPA Privacy Management Framework (PMF) was created as an update to the [AICPA/CICA Generally Accepted Privacy Principles (GAPP)](/guidance/aicpa-cica-gapp.md).
 !!!

 ## Acronyms, Abbreviations, and Initialisms